Carers Connect Newsletters

 Rampton Hospital has its own team that provides advice and support to any family member, friend, carer or volunteer befriender of patients at Rampton Hospital.
 The Family & Volunteer Support Service is part of the Social Care Service.
 The team provides advice and support to any family member, friend, carer or volunteer befriender of patients at Rampton Hospital.
 Take a look at their dedicated pages on the main Nottinghamshire Healthcare website for more specialised information and how to contact them.

 Nottinghamshire Healthcare are members of the Employers for Carers scheme.
 This “Carer Confident” benchmarking scheme helps employers build a supportive and inclusive workplace for staff who are or will become carers and to make the most of the talents that carers can bring to the workplace.
-We will be launching a dedicated Employers for Carers page in 2021.
+We launched a dedicated Employers for Carers page in June 2021 for staff who also have a caring role.